 - You should aim to take warfarin at the same time each day.
 This is usually six o'clock in the evening.

 - If you accidentally miss a dose, NEVER take a double dose 'to catch up' (unless specifically advised by a doctor or by the person who runs the warfarin clinic).

 - Seek advice promptly if you think that you have taken too much warfarin by mistake or have missed any doses.

 You should seek advice promptly if you become pregnant or are planning a pregnancy.
 For safety reasons, warfarin is likely to be stopped and an alternative medicine called heparin is likely to be used instead.

 What is the usual length of treatment?

 This depends on what you are taking an anticoagulant for.
 Sometimes you only need to take it for a few weeks (after surgery) or months (DVT).
-On the other hand, some people need to take an anticoagulant for the rest of their lives (for example, people with atrial fibrillation or a mechanical heart valve).
+On the other hand, some people need to take an anticoagulant for the rest of their lives (for example, people with AF or a mechanical heart valve).
 Your doctor will advise.

 What are the possible side-effects?

 There are a number of possible side-effects with anticoagulants and it is not possible to list all of these here.
 However, the major side-effect of all anticoagulant medicines is bleeding.
 People who take warfarin, acenocoumarol and phenindione need to have regular blood tests to measure how quickly the blood clots.
 See the leaflet that comes with your particular brand for a full list of possible side-effects and cautions.

 These medicines sometimes react with other medicines that you may take.
 So, make sure your doctor knows of any other medicines that you are taking, including ones that you have bought rather than been prescribed.